Vanlightly/table-formats-tlaplus/iceberg/README.md

 ### Serializable + Concurrent delete/compaction + COW

 The Fizzbee spec has detected a consistency violation with the Serializable isolation level when used in conjunction with COW and compaction.
+Assumes an empty table with `metadata-0`.

 1. Writer 0: Step=StartInsert.
 Insert row `['jack', 'red', 'A']`.
 2. Writer 0: Step=WriteDataFiles.
-Write `data-0` with `rows=[['jack', 'red', 'A']]`.
+Write `data-1` with `rows=[['jack', 'red', 'A']]`.
 3. Writer 0: Step=WriteMetadataFiles:
     a.
-Manifest: `manifest-0` with `data-0` added.
+Refresh metadata (`metadata-0`).
     b.
-Manifest-list: `manifest-list-0` with `manifest-0`.
+Perform validation.
     c.
+Manifest: `manifest-1` with `data-1` added.
+    d.
+Manifest-list: `manifest-list-1` with `manifest-1`.
-Metadata: `metadata-0-uuid0` with snapshot 1 containing `manifest-list-0`.
+    e.
+Metadata: `metadata-1` with `snapshot-1` containing `manifest-list-1`.
-4. Writer 0: Step=Commit.
-Current location=`metadata-0-uuid0`.
+5. Writer 0: Step=Commit.
+Swap `metadata-0` with `metadata-1` which succeeds.
-5. Writer 0: Step=StartDelete.
+6. Writer 0: Step=StartDeleteOperation.
 Delete of row with id column = 'jack', table version 1.
-Starting snapshot=current snapshot of `metadata-0-uuid0`.
+Starting snapshot=`snapshot-1` of `metadata-1`.
-6. Writer 0: Step=ReadDataFiles, identifying `data-0` to be deleted.
+7. Writer 0: Step=ReadDataFiles, identifying `data-1` to be deleted.
-7. Writer 1: Step=StartCompaction, at table version 1.
-Starting snapshot=current snapshot of `metadata-0-uuid0`.
+8. Writer 1: Step=StartCompaction, at table version 1.
+Starting snapshot=`snapshot-1` of `metadata-1`.
 7. Writer 0: Step=WriteDataFiles.
-Writes `data-1` with the contents of `data-0` with the 'jack' row removed, `rows=[]`.
+Writes `data-2` with the contents of `data-1` with the 'jack' row removed, `data-2: rows=[]`.
 8. Writer 0.
 Step=WriteMetadataFiles.
-Loads metadata `metadata-0-uuid0`.
     a.
-Manifest: `manifest-1` with `data-0` removed and `data-1` added.
+Refresh metadata (`metadata-1`)
     b.
-Manifest-list: `manifest-list-1` with `manifest-1`.
+Perform validation, from the starting snapshot of snapshot-1.
     c.
+Manifest: `manifest-2` with `data-1` removed and `data-2` added.
+    d.
+Manifest-list: `manifest-list-2` with `manifest-2`.
-Metadata: `metadata-1-uuid1` with snapshot 1 containing `manifest-list-1`.
+    e.
+Metadata: `metadata-2` with `snapshot-2` containing `manifest-list-2`.
 10. Writer 1: Step=ReadDataFiles.
 Perform a table scan, returning one row `['jack', 'red', 'A']`.
 11. Writer 1: Step=WriteDataFiles.
-Write table scan results to a new data file, `data-2` with `rows=[['jack', 'red', 'A']]`.
+Write table scan results to a new data file, `data-3` with `rows=[['jack', 'red', 'A']]`.
 12. Writer 0: Step=Commit.
-Current location=`metadata-1-uuid1`.
+Swap `metadata-1` with `metadata-2` which succeeds.
 13. Writer 1: Step=WriteMetadataFiles.
-Loads metadata `metadata-1-uuid1`.
     a.
-Manifest: `manifest-2` with `data-1` existing and `data-2` added. `data-0` was listed as deleted already, so gets filtered out of the manifest.
+Refresh metadata (`metadata-2`)
     b.
-Manifest-list: `manifest-list-2` with `manifest-2`.
+Perform validation
     c.
+Manifest: `manifest-3` with `data-2` existing and `data-3` added. `data-1` was listed as deleted already, so gets filtered out of the manifest.
+    d.
+Manifest-list: `manifest-list-3` with `manifest-3`.
-Metadata: `metadata-2-uuid2` with current snapshot containing `manifest-list-2`.
+    e.
+Metadata: `metadata-3` with `snapshot-3` containing `manifest-list-3`.
-14. Writer 1: Step=Commit.
-Current location=`metadata-2-uuid2`.
+15. Writer 1: Step=Commit.
+Swap `metadata-2` with `metadata-3` which succeeds.

 At this point a table scan will return `['jack', 'red', 'A']`, despite the successful delete.

-Thus, an insert of `['jack', 'red', 'A']`, followed by a concurrent delete of row `['jack', 'red', 'A']` and a compaction, results in the undeleting of row `['jack', 'red', 'A']`.
+Thus, an insert of `['jack', 'red', 'A']`, followed by a concurrent delete of row `['jack', 'red', 'A']` and a compaction, can result in the undeleting of row `['jack', 'red', 'A']`.

-The compaction currently only checks for conflicting deletes using MOR mode (i.e. it looks for conflicting delete files).
-With COW, no such delete files are added and so the compaction is allowed to commit.
+The BaseRewriteFiles validation method (https://github.com/apache/iceberg/blob/bc72b2ee6b14e83eff6a49bc664c09259e5bb1c8/core/src/main/java/org/apache/iceberg/BaseRewriteFiles.java#L135) currently only checks for conflicting delete files (MOR mode).
+With COW, no such delete files are added and so the validation passes and the compaction is allowed to commit.

 THIS SHOULD BE CHECKED BY AN ICEBERG COMMITTER.